Metro Tunnel: State Library

-State Library station is to be located on the intersection of Swanston and La Trobe Streets in the Melbourne CBD above the existing Melbourne Central station.
-This will allow for interchange opportunities between stations and existing lines and relieve pressure on Swanston Street tram routes.
-The station will service the northern end of the CBD, as well as the State Library of Victoria and RMIT University.
-The line will continue under Swanston Street running below the existing City Loop tunnels.
-The station will serve up to 40,000 passengers once complete.
+State Library station is located on the intersection of Swanston and La Trobe Streets in the Melbourne CBD above the existing Melbourne Central station.
+This allows for interchange opportunities between stations and existing lines and relieve pressure on Swanston Street tram routes.
+The station services the northern end of the CBD, as well as the State Library of Victoria and RMIT University.
+The line continues under Swanston Street running below the existing City Loop tunnels.
+The station is able to serve up to 40,000 passengers during peak periods.